M31i55a/windowsMate-Thuki/README.md

 Most AI tools require accounts, API keys, or subscriptions that bill you per token.
 Mate is different:

-- **100% free AI interactions:** you run the model locally, there is no per-query cost, ever
+- **Local mode is 100% free:** run Ollama locally, no per-query cost, ever
-- **Zero trust by design:** no remote server, no cloud backend, no analytics, no telemetry
+- **Zero trust by design (local):** no remote server, no cloud backend, no analytics, no telemetry
 - **Works completely offline:** once your model is pulled, Mate runs without an internet connection
 - **Your data is yours:** conversations are stored in a local SQLite database on your machine and nowhere else
+- **Online mode when you need it:** optionally connect OpenRouter, Anthropic, or OpenAI with your own key — you stay in control of what leaves your device
 - **Most importantly: it works everywhere.** Double-tap Control <kbd>Ctrl</kbd> and Mate appears on your desktop, inside a browser, inside a terminal, and even while a game or video is fullscreen.
 Your favorite AI chat apps can't do that!

 ## Features